Aliases for HBE1 Gene

 GeneCards Summary for HBE1 Gene

-HBE1 (Hemoglobin, Epsilon 1) is a Protein Coding gene.
-Diseases associated with HBE1 include hepatitis d and ascariasis.
-Among its related pathways are Hemostasis and Factors involved in megakaryocyte development and platelet production.
-GO annotations related to this gene include iron ion binding and oxygen binding.
-An important paralog of this gene is HBA2.
+HBE1 (Hemoglobin Subunit Epsilon 1) is a Protein Coding gene.
+Diseases associated with HBE1 include Hemoglobin E Disease and Beta-Thalassemia.
+Among its related pathways are Factors involved in megakaryocyte development and platelet production and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxygen binding.
+An important paralog of this gene is ENSG00000284931.